jschuller/jschuller/README.md

 # Hi there, I'm Josh! 👋

-> Transforming business with advancements in AI and Machine Learning

 ## About Me

-I'm an experienced Cloud Architect and Platform Product Owner focused on AI/ML, DevOps and Data Governance solutions that enable teams to move quickly and safely.
+I'm an experienced Cloud Architect and Platform Product Owner who helps teams move quickly and safely with AI/ML, DevOps and Data Governance solutions.

 ## Current Interests